-Join our team as an Emergency Medical Technician at Memorial Hospital Belleville and see how the World’s Best Medicine is made better through you!
+Join our team as an Emergency Medical Technician at St. Louis Children’s Hospital and see how the World’s Best Medicine is made better through you!
 There’s never been a better time to be a part of the BJC network.

 Assists with the maintenance and cleaning of patient care and medical equipment.